-In Figs. 10(b) and 10(c) we show the horizontal components of the average force exerted by the fluid on two left-handed filaments rotating counterclockwise.
-The relative directions of the forces and torques on the two helices were established in Sec.
-IV F. The first observation is that, at second order, there is no net attraction or repulsion between the helices.
+In Fig. 10 (b) and (c) we show the horizontal components of the average force exerted by the fluid on two left-handed filaments rotating counter-clockwise.
+The relative directions of the forces and torques on the two helices were established in Section IV F. The first observation is that, at second order, there is no net attraction or repulsion between the helices.
 Previous theoretical work had ruled out the possibility of attraction or repulsion between two helices rotating with zero phase difference, based on symmetry arguments [43].
 Our findings add to that observation by excluding any net attraction or repulsion between helices rotating with any phase difference, so long as they are parallel.
-Instead, we discover a net migration to one side, because the two filaments experience the same force along the x direction, Fig. 10(b).
-The direction of migration depends on the sine of the phase difference, so it is not a consistent behavior.
-On the other hand, the helices will be swirled
+Instead, we discover a net migration to one side, because the two filaments experience the same force along the x direction - Fig. 10 (b).
+The direction of migration depends on the sine of the phase difference, so it is not a consistent behaviour.
+On the other hand, the helices will be swirled around by the fluid in the counter-clockwise direction, because they experience equal and opposite forces along the y direction - Fig. 10 (c).
+The direction of the swirl is consistent with the individual rotation of the helices, and this effect is persistent across all phase differences, as demonstrated by Fig. 7 (c).

 FIG. 10.
 Basic principles of HIs between helical pumps. (a) Minimal setup with two helical pumps rotating with constant angular velocity around their axes. (b) There is no net attraction or repulsion between the two rotating helices (cf. symmetry arguments for zero phase difference in Ref.
-[43]), but rather a sideways migration whose sign depends on the phase difference. (c) There is a persistent (i.e., independent of phase difference) swirling effect in the same direction as the rotation of the helices. (d) A ring of helical pumps would initially experience counterclockwise swirling (due to the forces $-\langle F_y \rangle$ exerted by the fluid) and outward splaying of the tips (due to the torques $-\langle T_y \rangle$ exerted by the fluid).
+[43]), but rather a sideways migration whose sign depends on the phase difference. (c) There is a persistent (i.e. independent of phase difference) swirling effect in the same direction as the rotation of the helices. (d) A ring of helical pumps would initially experience counter-clockwise swirling (due to the forces $-\langle F_y \rangle$ exerted by the fluid) and outward splaying of the tips (due to the torques $-\langle T_y \rangle$ exerted by the fluid).